awslabs/graphstorm/docs/source/graph-construction/gs-processing/index.rst

 To provide a comprehensive overview of the workflow for distributed graph construction:

 * **Prepare input data**: GraphStorm Distributed Construction accepts files in parquet/CSV format.
 * **RUN GSProcessing**: Use GSProcessing to process the input data.
 This step prepares the data for partitioning by creating an output that includes edge and node data, transformation details, and mappings.
-* **RUN GSPartition**: Use GSPartition to partition the processed data into graph files suitable for distributed training.
-The result here should be ready for GraphStorm Distributed Training.
+* **RUN GSPartition**: Use GSPartition to partition the processed data into graph files suitable for distributed training.The result here should be ready for GraphStorm Distributed Training.

 .. figure:: ../../../../tutorial/distributed_construction.png
     :align: center